Discover Timber Frame Homes by Davis Frame Company

 In many cases, timber frame construction uses less wood than stud-wall structures creating a lower carbon footprint.
 Timbers are harvested from sustainable forests in the eastern and western United States.
 The building process produces far less waste, reducing demand on local landfill sites.

 Timber frame homes are extremely energy efficient and typically wrapped with Structural Insulated Panels (SIPS) to provide a tight thermal envelope with virtually no drafts or cold spots.
 We also offer additional products to enhance the home’s energy efficiency, such as windows and doors.

 Timber frame floor plans allow for tremendous flexibility, enabling you to create the one-of-a-kind spaces you desire.
 Most architectural styles are suitable to timber frame construction, including traditional homes, modern homes, barn homes, and more.

 The many existing timber wood structures standing today have existed for hundreds of years, a true testament to the effectiveness of this age-old craft.
 Davis Frame Company combines traditional, time-tested timber framing techniques with modern technology for precision design and unsurpassable durability.
-Your home will be beautifully constructed to last for generations.
+Your timber frame home will be beautifully constructed to last for generations.
 If you would like more information on timber frame options click the button below.